nextflow-io/nf-validation/docs/nextflow_schema/schema_specification.md

 The available `format` types are below:

 `file-path`
-: States if the provided value is a file.
+: States and checks if the provided value is a file.
 Does not check its existence.

 `file-path-exists`
-: Automatically checks if the file exists and transforms the `String` type to a `Nextflow.File` type, which is usable in Nextflow processes as a `path` input.
+: Automatically checks if the provided value is a file, if it exists and transforms the `String` type to a `Nextflow.File` type, which is usable in Nextflow processes as a `path` input.

 `directory-path`
-: States if the provided value is a directory.
+: States and checks if the provided value is a directory.
 Does not check its existence.

 `directory-path-exists`
-: Automatically checks if the directory exists and transforms the `String` type to a `Nextflow.File` type, which is usable in Nextflow processes as a `path` input.
+: Automatically checks if the provided value is a directory, if it exists and transforms the `String` type to a `Nextflow.File` type, which is usable in Nextflow processes as a `path` input.
-This is currently synonymous for `file-path-exists`.

 `path`
 : States if the provided value is a path (file or directory).
 Does not check its existence.